 Your application should include the following information.
 This should be brief and to the point, no more than a page or two.
 You are welcome to attach design or planning documents that you have already prepared, but please do not create new design documents just for this grant application.
 To help organize your thoughts a Microsoft Word template is available.

 Who Are You?
 Give the name, address, and official contact person of your organization (the organization must be tax-exempt; if your proposal is funded the check will be sent to this address).
 Also give your name and address and your relation to the organization, along with identification of this project so that correspondence to the official address will reach you.
+Just the facts, no need to explain how great you are.
+We know the benefits of trails and have probably ridden your trail many times.

 Where is the Project?
 What trail is the project on, and where on the trail will the project be?
 What organization manages the trail?
 If this is not the same as the proposing organization, show that the managing organization will accept the project.